 Patent infringement can be pursued by civil proceedings, where the Commercial Court of Vienna (Handelsgericht Wien) is exclusively competent.
-Its decisions can be appealed to the Higher Court of Vienna, the decisions of which can be appealed, under limited circumstances, to the Supreme Court.
+Its decisions can be appealed to the Higher Court of Vienna, whose decisions can be appealed further, under limited circumstances, to the Supreme Court.